-The Stoxx Europe 600 Index added 0.5 percent to 272.86 at 8:27 a.m. in London.
-European stocks advanced to their highest level since July 2011 last week, rallying for an 11th consecutive week, amid optimism that policy makers will act to protect the region’s banks and as U.S. consumer sentiment and leading economic indicators exceeded forecasts.
+The Stoxx 600 climbed 0.4 percent to 272.58 at the close of trading.
+The gauge rose to its highest level since July 2011 last week, its 11th consecutive week of gains, as optimism mounted that the currency zone’s central bankers and politicians will act to protect lenders and as U.S. consumer sentiment and leading economic indicators exceeded forecasts.

-Futures on the Standard & Poor’s 500 Index expiring in September gained 0.2 percent, while the MSCI Asia Pacific Index increased 0.4 percent.
-The volume of shares changing hands on the Stoxx 600 was 2.8 percent higher than the average of the last 30 days, according to data compiled by Bloomberg.
+The volume of shares changing hands on the Stoxx 600 was 15 percent lower than the average of the last 30 days, data compiled by Bloomberg show.

 Luxembourg’s Prime Minister, Jean-Claude Juncker, head of the group of euro-area finance ministers, visits Athens tomorrow to listen to a request by Greek Prime Minister Antonis Samaras for a two-year extension to the country’s fiscal-adjustment program.
 French President Francois Hollande and German Chancellor Angela Merkel meet in Berlin on Aug.
 23.

 National benchmark indexes gained in every western-European market except Denmark.
 The U.K.’s FTSE 100 Index added 0.6 percent.
 France’s CAC 40 Index climbed 0.9 percent and Germany’s DAX Index advanced 0.8 percent.
 Greece’s ASE Index posted the biggest gain, rising 2.7 percent.

 In the U.S., house sales and durable-goods orders probably increased in July, economists said before reports this week.